-Figure 1-3 demonstrates how the selected goals are in alignment with goals and objectives that have been identified in both Ventura County's transportation and planning documents, and statewide strategies and plans.
+Figure 1-3 demonstrates how the selected goals (outlined in red) are in alignment with goals and objectives that have been identified in both Ventura County's transportation and planning documents, and statewide strategies and plans.
 Figure 1-3 also includes additional goals that are present in these plans but were screened out in the process of developing this CTP.